grafana/loki/docs/sources/setup/upgrade/upgrade-from-2x/index.md

 #### Notable changes

-The `grafana/loki` used `Secret` as storage for configuration, you can set `.loki.existingSecretForConfig` to continue using secret or migrate your configuration to `ConfigMap`.
-Specifying the loki config in `values.yaml` is still available.
-In the old chart it was under `.config`, the new chart allows specifying either `.loki.config` or `.loki.structuredConfig` which takes precedence over the former alternative.
+The `grafana/loki` chart used `Secret` as storage for configuration.
+You can set `.loki.existingSecretForConfig` to continue using `Secret` or migrate your configuration to a `ConfigMap`.
+Specifying the Loki config in `values.yaml` is still available.
+In the old chart it was under `.config`, the new chart allows specifying either `.loki.config` or `.loki.structuredConfig` which takes precedence.

 Similarly when using `extraVolumes`, the configuration is now nested under `.singleBinary.extraVolumes` or `.read.extraVolumes` + `.write.extraVolumes` if you decide to migrate to loki scalable mode.